A Blocks App Workflow

 Add design presets

-To add design presets: Go to the Design Presets section in the Widgets and Design panel.
+To add design presets: Go to the Design Presets section in the Widgets icon tab.

 Add widget code

-Every widget can have its own Velo code for its business logic.
-Every widget can also have its own Widget API, with its own properties, events and functions.
+Every widget has its own widget code that holds its business logic.
+Every widget can also have its own Widget API with properties, events, and functions.

 Configure the Editor Experience